 Frida Kahlo’s work, little known and appreciated during her lifetime, acquired importance and preeminence in the light of second-wave feminism, precisely because of its distinctive qualities that relate it to the feminist motto “The personal is political.”
 This talk will examine and contextualize specific works by Kahlo in order to illuminate the relevance of her work to contemporary issues of subjectivity, performativity and self-representation, suggesting a reading of the upcoming “Frida Kahlo: Timeless” exhibit through this lens.
 Time: 3 p.m.
 Tickets: $14.50.

 American Youth Symphony Orchestra

 The AYSO is holding virtual auditions for all string, wind, brass, percussion and piano musicians ages 7-18.
 Students must have a minimum of two years of instruction/playing experience and should perform one level-appropriate piece/movement up to 5 minutes in length; memorization is strongly encouraged.
 The auditions will be conducted via Dropbox.
-Additional audition dates are scheduled for May 30 and June 27.
+An additional audition dates is set for June 27.
 Fee: $25.

 ‘10 Ways to Survive Life in Quarantine’